semonHany-hub/C-/README.md

-# C++
+# C++ projects
-content of academic sections and an external course sessions
+content of academic sections and external course sessions